coreytcallaghan/non-English-translations/content/_index.pt.md

 ---
 # Os benefícios de contribuir como identificador/a para a plataforma de ciência cidadã iNaturalista

-This is a Portugese language translation of the community pages manuscript published in PLOS Biology, available here: XXXXXXXXXXX.
+This is a Portugese language translation of the community pages manuscript published in PLOS Biology, available here: https://doi.org/10.1371/journal.pbio.3001843.

 Translation done by [Joana Vieira](https://www.linkedin.com/in/joanauve/).